 TGbn editor: please update the following subclauses as shown below.

-[5908] The EMLSR Padding Delay field indicates the minimum MAC padding duration of the initial Control frame requested by the UHR non-AP MLD as defined in 35.5.2.2.3 (Padding for a Trigger frame) starting from 0 µs and in units of 4 µs.
+[5908] The EMLSR Padding Delay field indicates the minimum MAC padding duration of the ICF requested by the UHR non-AP MLD as defined in 35.5.2.2.3 (Padding for a Trigger frame) starting from 0 µs and in units of 4 µs.

 9.4.2.aa7 UHR Mode Change element